Namibia

 Legal and Regulatory Environment

-Overview of Statutory Framework for Accounting and Auditing
+• Overview of Statutory Framework for Accounting and Auditing

 The Companies Act 2004 governs the corporate financial reporting, accounting, and auditing requirements in Namibia.
 The Act prescribes the preparation of financial statements for all companies in accordance with the Statements of General Accepted Accounting Practice (GAAP) accepted and applied by the Institute of Chartered Accountants of Namibia (ICAN).
 In accordance with the Act, ICAN determines what constitutes General Accepted Accounting Practice in Namibia.

-According to the Companies Act 2004, all companies must have their accounts audited, except for interim financial statements, by auditors who are Chartered Accountants of ICAN and registered the Public Accountants’ and Auditors’ Board (PAAB).
-Under the Public Accountants’ and Auditors’ Act 1951, the PAAB is responsible for the adoption of auditing standards.
-In 2014, the PAAB officially delegated the responsibility of issuing guidance and standards related to audit and assurance services to ICAN.
-ICAN has adopted all ISA and pronouncements as issued by the IAASB.
-ICAN reports this is a standing adoption and all new pronouncements are adopted as and when they are effective, with no time lag in effective date or modifications.
+According to the Companies Act 2004, all companies must have their accounts audited, except for interim financial statements, by auditors who are Chartered Accountants of ICAN and registered with the Public Accountants’ and Auditors’ Board (PAAB).
+Neither the Companies Act 2004 nor the Public Accountants’ and Auditors’ Act 1951 prescribe auditing standards to be applied in Namibia.
+The PAAB is legally responsible for adopting auditing standards but due to a lack of resources did not become operational until 2012.
+As such, in practice, the auditing standards issued by ICAN have been applied.
+In 2005, ICAN decided to adopt all ISA and pronouncements as issued by the IAASB.
+All IAASB pronouncements are adopted without modification, including effective dates.
+In 2014, the PAAB officially delegated the responsibility of issuing guidance and standards related to audit and assurance services to ICAN, providing the adopted standards with legal backing.

-Regulation of Accountancy Profession
+• Regulation of Accountancy Profession

-Chartered Accountants
+Chartered Accountants and Registered Auditors

-Additionally, given ICAN’s partnership and Mutual Recognition Agreement with SAICA, it will also permit members in good standing of other professional bodies that have MRAs with SAICA to apply for ICAN membership.
+Additionally, given ICAN’s partnership and Mutual Recognition Agreement (MRA) with SAICA, it will also permit members in good standing of other professional bodies that have MRAs with SAICA to apply for ICAN membership.

-Other Professional Accountants
+Professional Accountants

-Audit Oversight Arrangements
+• Audit Oversight Arrangements

 The Namibian Public Accountants and Auditors Board (PAAB) was established by the Public Accountants’ and Auditors’ Act 1951 as an independent audit oversight entity.
 It has the legal responsibility for monitoring and maintaining the quality of the services provided by Registered Accountants and Auditors (RAA).
-In order to practice publicly and offer audit and attest services as a RA, individuals must hold the designation of Chartered Accountants (CA(Nam) by being a member of the Institute of Chartered Accountants of Namibia (ICAN) and subsequently, pass PAAB’s additional requirements.
+To practice publicly and offer audit and attest services as a RA, individuals must hold the designation of Chartered Accountants (CA(Nam) by being a member of the Institute of Chartered Accountants of Namibia (ICAN) and subsequently, pass PAAB’s additional requirements.

 The responsibilities of the PAAB are to: (i) regulate the registration and minimum requirements of both CAs and RAAs through the accreditation of professional bodies; (ii) prescribe an appropriate framework for the education and training of properly qualified CAs and RAAs as well as their ongoing competence through monitoring Continuous Professional Development; (iii) prescribe accounting, auditing, and ethics standards which are internationally comparable; (iv) investigate alleged improper conduct by RAAs and issue disciplinary measures; (v) carry out quality assurance reviews of RAAs; and (vi) take steps it considers necessary to protect the public in their dealings with RAAs.